sb2399/cs301-project/README.md

 ### Dataset Information

-For our model, we used the **transaction_train.csv** file from the H&M Kaggle Competition which can be found [here](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data?select=transactions_train.csv).
+For our model, we used the **transaction_train.csv** and **sample_submission.csv** files from the H&M Kaggle Competition which can be found [here](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data?select=transactions_train.csv).

-In order to run the code in Google Colab, the dataset needed to be reduced since it was too large to upload.
+In order to run the code in Google Colab, the **transaction_train.csv** dataset file needed to be reduced since it was too large to upload.

 To do this, we used the following Python code: